augur mergeď

 [--metadata-delimiters [TABLE=]CHARACTER [[TABLE=]CHARACTER ...]]

---output-metadata FILE [--source-columns TEMPLATE]
+[--output-metadata FILE] [--source-columns TEMPLATE]

-[--no-source-columns] [--quiet]
+[--no-source-columns] [--output-sequences FILE] [--quiet]

 options related to input